kmarsafawi/CleaningData/README.md

 ## Read Me

 "run_analysis.R" requires the "plyr" and "util" packages.
-It will warn you if these packages are not installed.

-Upon execution in R, "run_analysis.R" will check to see if the "UCI HAR Dataset" is in your working directory.
-It will download and unzip the files if necessary.
-This file is over 60 MB.
-Download time will vary depending on your connection.
+"run_analysis.R"  should have the data set downloaded and un-zipped

-By default, the resulting output file is named "analysis.txt" and is saved in your working directory.
-This can be altered by setting the parameter "outputfile" to a different name and location when calling "run_analysis()" in R.
+Output file is always placed in the current working directory as "tidy_data.txt"